liferay/liferay-docs/develop/learning-paths/mobile/articles/05-appendix/03-displaying-guestbooks.markdown

     drawerListView.setOnItemClickListener(this);

 Great!
 Your app can now respond appropriately when a guestbook is selected in the drawer.
-When `GuestbooksActivity` first loads, however, the drawer is closed until the user opens it.
-Recall that in `initActionBar()` you set the Action Bar to display an empty string by default.
-The activity therefore opens with no content and an empty Action Bar.
-This isn't very user friendly.
-You'll change this so that the activity selects the first guestbook by default.
+Now you'll set the activity to select the first guestbook by default.
 Recall that the callback class calls `reloadGuestbooks` when the service call succeeds.
 The existing code in this method replaces the current guestbook list with those retrieved from the portal.
 You can also use `reloadGuestbooks` to select the first guestbook in the list automatically.
 Add the following code to the end of the `reloadGuestbooks` method:

     _adapter.notifyDataSetChanged();
     drawerListView.performItemClick(drawerListView, 0, drawerListView.getItemIdAtPosition(0));